thomykay/dhbw-projectmanagement1/lesson-11/lesson11 - slides.md

   * intended | unintended

 1. 1min⏲️ - individually, think about one achievement, worth noting.
 Emojis🥳 & #hashtags allowed
-2. Go in pairs for 2min⏲️ and shape one achievement, build on previous ideas
-3. Go in groups of 4 for 4min⏲️ and shape one achievement, build on previous ideas.
+2. Go in groups of 3 for 5min⏲️ and shape one achievement, build on previous ideas.

 ---
 <!-- _backgroundColor: lightblue -->